sogebot/sogeBot/CONTRIBUTING.md

 - Prefix commit titles with the `name`, followed by a colon and a space.
 So for example, if you are modifying the alias system:

-- Commit title should be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

-- If fixing issue, use `Closes` or `Fixes` keywords in commit description to link with issue or idea

     `alias: fix bug with parsing`

   Or for donationalerts.ru integration: